Host your website on Aws Lambda with full PHP 7 support (i.e. pay by requests instead of paying a fixed monthly hosting fee).

 Is it really free to host my site this way?

-Yes you get 1 million free requests per month and and 400,000 GB-seconds of compute time per month.
-Currently lambdaphp runs very fast with 128MB RAM and has an average response time is 400ms.
+Yes, you get 1 million free requests per month and 400,000 GB-seconds of compute time per month.
+Currently lambdaphp runs very fast with 128MB RAM and has an average response time is 50 to 100ms.
 So using the pricing calculator here, you can process about 1,000,000 (1M) requests per month free of cost.
 YMMV.
-Also remember every assets on your page creates a new request, so factor that in and bundle them together using Webpack.
+Also remember every asset on your page creates a new request, so factor that in and bundle them together using Webpack.

 How do I update my site?